Centre for Humanitarian Dialogue: Activities

 HD runs multi-track mediation and peacemaking projects in Africa, the Middle East, Eurasia, Asia and Latin America.
 HD engages with political actors, armed groups and other influential parties at international, inter-state, country and local levels while supporting communities and marginalised groups to play active roles in peace processes.

-It works with the United Nations, regional organisations, governments, civil society groups and other partners to mediate between conflict parties, support peace negotiations and strengthen the mediation efforts of others.
+It also works with the United Nations, regional organisations, governments, civil society groups and other partners to mediate between conflict parties, support peace negotiations and strengthen the mediation efforts of others.

-HD also supports humanitarian efforts by helping to secure the safe passage of aid in high-risk areas and has been expanding thematic mediation around the environmental, inclusion and criminal factors that intensify and complicate many conflicts.
+HD supports humanitarian efforts by helping to secure the safe passage of aid and health services in high-risk areas and in recent years has expanded its thematic expertise to support its operations to effectively deal with climate and environmental, gender-responsive and inclusive, organised crime and ceasefires issues that intensify and complicate conflicts across regions.

-To reflect the impact of social media on conflicts and the geopolitical risks from sophisticated cyber operations, HD has a dedicated Digital Conflict team that supports peace processes and pursues multilateral engagement with policymakers, technology platforms and the mediation community.
+To reflect the impact of AI and emerging technologies, information operations on social media and sophisticated cyber attacks on conflict, HD has a dedicated Digital Conflict directorate that supports peace processes and pursues multilateral engagement with policymakers, technology platforms and the mediation community.

-HD conducts research and analysis to support its operational work and publishes a variety of public reports and guidance materials to further international mediation and peacemaking efforts.
+HD's Mediation support team conducts research and analysis, producing best practice and guidance tools and reports to improve its operational work and to further international mediation and peacemaking efforts.

 HD seeks to promote the sharing of experience and knowledge by co-hosting The Oslo Forum with the Norwegian Ministry of Foreign Affairs.
 Launched in 2003, the Forum is a series of retreats for the international mediation and peacemaking community to reflect on current practices, work on new approaches and advance their negotiations.

 In April 2023, HD commended His Excellency Olusegun Obasanjo for his mediation for peace in Ethiopia's Tigray region by presenting the Nigerian former president with a special letter and certificate from HD's Board.